 Beyond the apocalypse told

-The real estate crisis we are facing is undoubtedly a significant challenge.
+The housing crisis we are facing is undoubtedly a significant challenge.
 However, it also offers an opportunity.
 An opportunity to rethink the way we work and live.
-To rethink our own cities, convert them into more livable places and not into rides enslaved to a world of eternal commuters.
+To rethink our own cities, convert them into more livable places and not into rides subservient to a world of eternal commuters.

 After all, every crisis brings with it the opportunity for innovation and growth.
-And this opportunity is something that yes, it requires our presence.
+And this opportunity is something that requires our presence.